brunoimbrizi/triangle-wasm/README.md

 **Returns** an instance of [`TriangulateIO`](#triangulateio)

 ### `freeIO(io, all = false)`
 Releases the allocated memory for an input/output instance.
-The `all` parameter needs a bit of explanation.
-Triangle copies pointers from input to output, so we need to be careful not to _double-free_.
-We might want to run several triangulations for the same input, so we can release the output between runs with `freeIO(output)` and only when we're done with both the input and the ouput we use the `all` parameter on one of them i.e. `freeIO(input, true)`

 - `io` reference to the stored i/o object
 - `all` release all copied pointers